-Three letters of recommendation from persons qualified to evaluate your academic and professional qualifications are required.
-You should request recommendations from individuals who are familiar with your academic achievement and potential.
-If you have been out of school for a number of years and are unable to contact your professors, letters from other individuals who can address your achievement and potential will be accepted.
-Please carefully complete the top section of the enclosed letter of recommendation forms before giving it to the person you have selected to complete the evaluation.
-The recommendations should be returned to you in a sealed envelope.
+Three letters of recommendation from persons qualified to evaluate the applicant's academic and professional qualifications are required.
+The applicant should request recommendations from individuals who are familiar with his/her academic achievement and potential.
+If the applicant has been out of school for a number of years and is unable to contact professors, letters from other individuals who can address his/her achievement and potential will be accepted.
+Please carefully complete the top section of the letter of recommendation form before giving it to the persons who have agreed to prepare letters.
+The recommendation should be returned to the applicant in a sealed envelope.
 Although it is extremely helpful if these letters are sent with the program material, recommendation letters can be mailed separately.
-Please inform the person completing your recommendation of the appropriate application deadline so that they can submit the recommendation before the application deadline date.
-Note the "waiver of right to inspect" statement on these forms; you may or may not elect to sign the waiver.
-If you elect to sign the waiver, or do not respond at all, the contents of the reference will not be available for you to inspect.
-Inspection of the reference letter only refers to viewing the recommendation letter.
-As stated above, all material submitted as part of an application becomes a part of the University's official record and cannot be returned to the student, nor can it be forwarded to a third party.
+Please inform the person completing the recommendation of the appropriate application deadline so that they can submit the recommendation before the application deadline date.
+Note the "waiver of right to inspect" statement on these forms; the applicant may or may not elect to sign the waiver.
+If the applicant elects to sign the waiver, or do not respond at all, the contents of the reference will not be available for inspection.
+Inspection of the reference letter refers only to viewing the recommendation letter.